exercism/website-copy/tracks/julia/exercises/word-count/mentoring.md

 **Split, then strip quotation**

-This solution, like all the others below uses "Regex".
+This solution, like all the others below uses "regex".
 Regex is a concise language for describing patterns in strings.

-In Julia, `r"foo"` constructs a Regex at compilation time using the `@r_str` macro.
+In Julia, `r"foo"` constructs a `Regex` object at compilation time using the `@r_str` macro.

 ```julia
 function wordcount(input)